akrly/markdown-cv/index.md

 **Maker's Red Box**, Budapest

 I worked in several long term and project based roles:
-- Author
+- **Author**
-Cowrote a maker course titled Green engineers.
+- Cowrote a maker course titled Green engineers.
 The story calls the students to embark on a journey to Mars.
 They face engineering, design challanges during each of the 16 x 2 hours long sessions.
 My main role was to write the story, create and develop learning objectives, fuse them together and present it in a readily adaptable package to be used by educators.
-- Technical writing
+- **Technical writing**
+- Developed content and documentation for various courses.
+The topic included microelectronics, programming in micropython and in block based IDEs

-- Instructional design
+- **Instructional design**
-Lead a team of 3 to transform teacher's guide books into courses on Canvas (Instructure).
+- Lead a team of 3 to transform teacher's guide books into courses on Canvas (Instructure).
 - Workshops & webinars
 1. Induction to makerspace and maker pedagogy
 This is a 6 day course in which educators learn about tools and tech present in a typical makerspace.